kamireddym28/Neighborhood-Maps/README.md

  #### Note:

- - API keys for Google Maps and Client ID, Client Secret for Foursquare API can obtained by registering the application in [google developer tools](https://developers.google.com/) and [foursuare developer tools](https://developer.foursquare.com/)
+ - API keys for Google Maps and Client ID, Client Secret for Foursquare API can obtained by registering the application in [google developer tools](https://developers.google.com/) and [foursquare developer tools](https://developer.foursquare.com/)